cernopendata/cernopendata-client/docs/usage.rst

     Commands:
-    download-files      Download data files belonging to a record. get-file-locations  Get a list of data file locations of a record. get-metadata        Get metadata content of a record. verify-files        Verify downloaded data file integrity.
+    download-files      Download data files belonging to a record. get-metadata        Get metadata content of a record. verify-files        Verify downloaded data file integrity.
     version             Return cernopendata-client version.